ccao-data/data-architecture/dbt/models/proximity/docs.md

 {% docs table_dist_pin_to_golf_course %}
 Distance from each PIN to the nearest golf course.

-Golf course locations were sourced from a combination of Cook County GIS data and tagged OpenStreetMap amenities.

 **Primary Key**: `pin10`, `year`
 {% enddocs %}